 Applicants will participate in at least one speaking engagement or interview to share their experience of reducing course material costs with the Tufts community.

-If you’re not sure if your project is eligible for the award, feel free to reach out to Andrea Schuler, chair of the Tisch Library Open Educational Resources Steering Committee, and we’ll provide feedback.
+If you’re not sure if your project is eligible for the award, feel free to reach out to the Tisch Open Educational Resources Steering Committee and we’ll provide feedback.

 To apply, please fill out the application form.